natlac/certificates/README.md

 **Udemy**

 - React Native - The Practical Guide [2024]
+- The Git & Github Bootcamp
+- Certificate in Search Engine Marketing
+- Email Marketing: Build Responsive HTML Emails using MJML
 - Modern Copywriting: copy that sells in 2020
-- Certificate in Search engine Marketing
-- Email Marketing: Build Responsive HTML Emails using MJML

 **Scrimba**